Mokgweetsi Masisi: 2019 elections

-Response to the COVID-19 pandemic (2020-22)
+Response to the COVID-19 pandemic (2020–22)

 In early 2020, COVID-19 pandemic in Botswana has occurred during Masisi's time in office.
-The President responded to the pandemic by declaring a state of emergency on March 31, 2020.
+The President responded to the pandemic by declaring a state of emergency on 31 March 2020.
 After the declaration, emergency powers allowed Masisi to rule by decree for a period of 18 months to September 2021, despite protests from some opposition parties.
-In December, Botswana found evidence of a new strain, leading to a curfew being enforced from December 24, 2020 to January 3, 2021.
+In December, Botswana found evidence of a new strain, leading to a curfew being enforced from 24 December 2020 to 3 January 2021.
 After nearly two years of the State of Public Emergency, and threats of protests from the public and opposition parties, Masisi announced he would not renew the State of Public Emergency, which saw him rule by decree for this period, also bringing an end to the curfews that had been in place by the end of September 2021.

 On 3 January 2022, it was announced that Masisi was in mandatory self-isolation after testing positive for COVID-19 during routine testing.
-Vice-President Slumber Tsogwane would assume the president's responsibilities while Masisi was in isolation.
+Vice-President Slumber Tsogwane assumed the president's responsibilities while he was in isolation.

+2024 elections

+At the 2024 general elections, the Botswana Democratic Party lost its majority in the National Assembly for the first time in the country's history.
+Masisi conceded defeat on November 1, and promised a peaceful transfer of power.
+He was succeeded as president by Duma Boko.